YongoDavid/Demo-2024-Feb/README.md

 Another day of practice.
 On another 8hr dose.
 crazy day still putting some hours in.
-Having little issues with my handers View engine , need to figure it out soon because it is slowing me down , but i am learning in the process of the struggle
+Having little issues with my handers View engine , need to figure it out soon because it is slowing me down , but i am learning in the process of the struggle.

+16-feb